aivic/NLP/Tag Prediction/readme.md

 ## Working procedure
 The task has been divided into three phases:
-* Creating a *Bag-of-Words* with associated tags and normalized occurence (weights).
+* Creating a *Bag-of-Words* with associated tags and normalized occurrence (weights).
 * While training, update the weights using *Adaptive boosting* procedure with few modifications for new tag(s).
 * While testing, predict the probability of a tag for a word based on the weights.